-The museum's youth panel meets on alternate Saturdays.
-If you are aged 13 to 19 years and are interested in meeting new people and learning new skills contact us on 020 7525 2332 to find out more.
+The Cuming Museum Youth Panel is a group of 14 to 19 year olds who use the Cuming Museum and Southwark's historic collections as inspiration for their own creative projects.
+If you are aged between 13 and 19 and are interested in meeting new people and learning new skills contact us on 020 7525 2332 to find out more.

 We are happy to host work experience placements for school and university students however our capacity is limited so we can't always help everyone.
 Please contact us to discuss your requirements.